srbam/plot-store-backend/README.md

 ## Build and Run project

 Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Server will start at `http://localhost:3000/`.